PdxCodeGuild/Full-Stack-Day-Class/practice/bio-style.md

 First, ensure you've finish all of the basic requirements of the [original problem](/practice/bio.md).

 Now, let's vamp up your bio.
-Using only an external stylesheet, add the following stylistic features:
+In an external stylesheet, add the following stylistic features:

 *   Pick a color scheme and modify the background, body text, and link text color.